Consensys/doc.teku/docs/Concepts/Proof-of-Stake.md

 If the block is valid, the execution client includes it in the execution chain and stores the new state in execution state storage.

-If at least 128 validators attest to a consensus block within a slot, it's included in the Beacon Chain.
+If a consensus block receives attestations backed by enough staked ETH, the block is included in the Beacon Chain.